What Clients Regret After Renovating in NYC (Real Cases)

 Six months after move-in, the client still notices the stone.
 Not because it’s wrong, exactly, but because it’s not what they would have chosen with more time.
 The kitchen hardware pulls are fine, but every time they open a drawer they’re aware, at some low level, that these were not their first choice.
 The bathroom tile is perfectly acceptable and will never photograph the way the option they didn’t have time to order would have.

 This is one of the most avoidable renovation regrets in New York City, and it’s produced almost entirely by timeline management failures in the early phases of the project.
-Long-lead material selections, specifically stone, custom tile, hardware, and plumbing fixtures, need to happen during the design phase, before construction begins.
-When they’re deferred until construction is underway and deadlines are real, the client makes decisions under pressure that they live with for as long as they own the apartment.
+Long-lead selections — stone, custom tile, hardware, and plumbing fixtures — need to happen during the design phase, before construction begins.
+When they’re deferred until construction is underway and deadlines are real, the client makes decisions under pressure that they then live with for as long as they own the apartment.

 “It’s Very Us, But I’m Not Sure Anyone Else Would Feel That Way”